-Scope: These standards are intended to apply to traditional forms of individual endowment insurance, including limited pay endowment insurance except for single premium endowment insurance policy standards and the applicable provisions providing for paid-up insurance.
+Scope: These standards are intended to apply to traditional forms of individual whole life insurance, including limited pay whole life insurance and the applicable provisions providing for paid-up insurance.

-The standards do not apply to Plans that are interest sensitive with an account value, or plans that provide joint and last to die survivorship coverage.
-Additional standards apply to plans providing return of premium benefits (intermediate period endowment benefits) or plans providing early duration reduced benefits.
+The standards do not apply to plans that are interest sensitive with an account value or plans that provide joint and last to die survivorship coverage.
+Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).

-Mix and Match: These standards are available to be used in combination with State Product Components as described in Section 111(b) of the Operating Procedure for the Filing and Approval of Product Filings.
+Mix and Match: These standards are available to be used in combination with State Product Components as described in § 111(b) of the Operating Procedure for the Filing and Approval of Product Filings.

-Self-Certification: These standards are not available to be filed using the Rule for the Self-Certification of Product Components Filed with the Interstate Insurance Product Regulation Commission.
+Self-Certification: These standards are not available to be filed on a self-certification basis in accordance with the Rule for the Self-Certification of Products Filed with the Interstate Insurance Product Regulation Commission.